KazSg10/GraphTheoryVisualizer/README.txt

-Open the project in VS Code or Eclipse
+Open the project in VS Code
-Run "src\com\server\WebServer.java"
+Ensure JDK 21 or higher is installed
+Also install extension pack for Java
+In the project explorer, go to src/com/server and right click WebServer.java, and click Run Java Run "src\com\server\WebServer.java"